Benakenn/goodREADMEgenerator/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Contributing

-This repo is finalized and closed as a school project.

 ## Tests

 No test files were created for this project.

-## Questions

-Contact me with questions about the project at my contact info below.

-  - Email: steve.e.quint@gmail.com